tbali0524/playground-jcb5vasr/markdowns/intro.md

 ___... a.k.a. 'how to use system() calls?'___

 This `Tech.io` playground explores how to use a coding language within another language in the context of [CodinGame](https://www.codingame.com/) puzzles.
+Topics we will cover:

+* Calling an interpreter from Bash
+* Calling an interpreter from other languages
+* Calling a compiler from Bash
+* Checking the compiler / runtime versions

+## Motivation and usage

+CodinGame is about improving coding skills by solving puzzles (and by participating in contests).
+This playground is really just a sidetrack, a kind of 'hacking passtime'.
+Some ideas might come in handy, although using system() calls are rarely best practice in real projects.

+__It is not meant to encourage you to circumvent the CG language selector__ and to submit a solution in a  language than it was labeled.

+I personally don't like the usage of system() calls, especially in _codegolf_, where it makes the per language leaderboards rather pointless.
+I still have some (<10) `non-bash` solo puzzle submissions in `bash`, but I try to replace them with a proper script.

 ## Sample puzzle

-In this playground I will use my solutions in different languages for a CG community solo puzzle called [Rubik](https://www.codingame.com/training/medium/rubik%C2%AE) as an example.
+In many examples I will use my solutions in different languages for a CG community solo puzzle called [Rubik](https://www.codingame.com/training/medium/rubik%C2%AE).
 This is one of the simplest and shortest puzzle on CG.
 It is more an elementary school math question than a coding puzzle.
 Still, if you don't like spoilers, go and solve it on your own __before__ going to the next page on this playground.

 ## Contributions welcome